MujisongPlay/Scp956plugin/README.md

 Notification:
 1. More players in server, the more lag will occur.
 2. Same way, more SCP-956 exists, the more lag will occur.
-3. If you want to use custom model for SCP-956, please make it facing z+ way when rotate it 90˚ y. + center pos should be (0, 0.5, 0) up from the bottom point.
+3. If you want to use custom model for SCP-956, please make it facing z+ way when rotate it 90˚ y, and compile with rotated 90 degrees.
+4. If height is not correct, change it manually in config.